-The Legacy Family Court is a voluntary, eighteen-month program for drug-addicted parents whose children have been removed as a result of child abuse or neglect perpetrated by their substance abuse.
-The Legacy Family Court provides an intensive, collaborative effort to support families with substance addiction issues through their recovery process.
-The ultimate goal of this united effort is to facilitate recovery from substance addictions, rehabilitate toward healthy lives, and reunite parents with their children in safe, healthy environments.
+The Legacy Family Court provides a voluntary, 18-month recovery and rehabilitation program for low income, drug-addicted parents whose children have been removed from their care as a result of their substance abuse.
+Intensive and accountability-driven, this program is designed to facilitate recovery from substance abuse and addiction, rehabilitate parents toward sustained healthy living, and reunite children with parents in a safe, healthy environment.

 The Legacy Family Court of Dallas County was created to provide a non-adversarial option to achieve the following goals:

 to reduce the number of children, including infants, removed by CPS as a result of a drug addicted parent or parents;

 to reduce the negative, physical, emotional and developmental effects on children of drug addicted parents;